hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 **Workspace application window**: This window does not need to be as big as the student’s since the helper is not going to be learning like the students.
 The usability of this window can be compromised for other windows since the main goal here is to run commands to help debug student questions.

 **Notes/Extras**: Some workshops have a dedicated instructor taking notes in an Etherpad.
-But it’s also important to have some form of communication of only the instructors/helpers handy so real-time logistics can be worked out.
+But it is also important to have some form of communication of only the instructors/helpers handy so real-time logistics can be worked out.
 There is a small overlap between the etherpad and WhatsApp screen.
 But you can click on either one at the same time (i.e., the windows do not completely cover each other).
 This makes it easier to toggle between the 2 screens but also always being able to see new messages or content.

 Screenshots are from a 1920x1080 screen: